Freya Kemp: International career

 In July 2022, she was named in England's squad for their T20I series against South Africa and for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 Kemp made her WT20I debut on 25 July 2022, during England's home series against South Africa, taking 2/18 from her three overs.
 She went on to be England's leading wicket-taker at the Commonwealth Games, taking six wickets in five matches, including taking 2/14 against Sri Lanka.
 Later that summer, in England's series against India, Kemp scored her maiden international half-century, scoring 51* in a T20I at Derby, becoming the youngest woman to make a T20I fifty for England in the process.
 She made her One Day International debut on 21 September 2022 during the same series, bowling her 10 overs for 82 runs, the most ever for an English bowler in WODIs.
 She played two matches overall in the ODI series, taking three wickets.
 In November 2022, Kemp was awarded with her first England central contract.
 In December 2022, Kemp went on England's tour of the West Indies, but was ruled out of the series, and the 2023 ICC Women's T20 World Cup, after suffering a stress fracture in her back.
+She returned to play for England for their September 2023 series against Sri Lanka, whilst also playing on England's tour of India in December 2023.
+She was named in the England squad for the 2024 ICC Women's T20 World Cup.
+Kemp was named in England's travelling party for their multi-format tour to South Africa in November 2024, including her first inclusion in a Test match squad.
+She played in all three T20I matches before being withdrawn from the remainder of the tour to allow her to rest her before the 2025 Women's Ashes.
+Kemp was named in the England squad for the T20I part of the 2025 Women's Ashes series in Australia.